 Our Board of Directors currently consists of nine members.
-There are three directors in Class II, whose term of office expires at the Annual Meeting: Deborah Messemer, Todd Sisitsky and Owen Witte, M.D.
-Ms. Messemer, Mr. Sisitsky and Dr. Witte have been nominated for re-election at the Annual Meeting.
+There are three directors in Class III, whose term of office expires at the Annual Meeting: John DeYoung, Franz Humer and Joshua Kazam.
+Mr. DeYoung, Dr. Humer and Mr. Kazam have been nominated for re-election at the Annual Meeting.
 Proxies may not be voted for a greater number of persons than the number of nominees named in this proxy statement.

-Ms. Messemer, Mr. Sisitsky and Dr. Witte, each current directors of the Company who were appointed as directors by our Board of Directors, were each recommended for nomination to the Board at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board.
-Since the three nominated directors each serve on the Nominating and Corporate Governance Committee, each nominee abstained from the vote on the recommendation by the Nominating and Corporate Governance Committee applicable to him or her.
-Each nominee for director is to be elected at the Annual Meeting to serve for a three-year term until our 2023 Annual Meeting of Stockholders, and until his or her successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
+Mr. DeYoung, Dr. Humer and Mr. Kazam, each current directors of the Company who were appointed as directors by our Board of Directors, were each recommended for nomination to the Board at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board.
+Each nominee for director is to be elected at the Annual Meeting to serve for a three-year term until our 2024 Annual Meeting of Stockholders, and until their successor is duly elected and qualified, or until their earlier death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
-All of our current directors attended our 2019 Annual Meeting of Stockholders.
+All of our current directors attended our 2020 Annual Meeting of Stockholders.